Let me introduce myself, my name is Paul and I’m a golf addict!

 Sharing a Golf Buggy– It all started with such good intentions…

-I’ve now been playing golf for a couple of years just monthly, in the society about ten times a year.
+I’ve now been playing golf for a couple of years, just monthly in societies about ten times a year.

 John the proprietor of the golf shop spots my enthusiasm and tries to assist in me acquiring all the right gear.
 The putter is his idea, he also states that Henry Cotton had all his clubs the same length something I should consider?